kamilazdybal/PCAfold/docs/user/train-test-select.rst

   :width: 700
   :align: center

+**Train data** is always sampled in the same way for a given sampling function.
+Depending on the option selected, **test data** will be sampled differently, either as all remaining samples that were not included in train data or as a subset of those.
+You can select the option by setting the ``test_selection_option`` parameter for each sampling function.
+Reach out to the documentation for a specific sampling function to see what options are available.

 All splitting functions in this module return a tuple of two variables: ``(idx_train, idx_test)``.
 Both ``idx_train`` and ``idx_test`` are vectors of integers of type ``numpy.ndarray`` and of size ``(_,)``.
 These variables contain indices of observations that went into train data and test data respectively.